Looking at key areas to understand your overall health - cardiovascular health, diabetes risk and kidney function

 How do I get my results?

-Melio Health are our labs and diagnostic partner for screening services, and will provide you with your results in 3-5 days of testing.
-During you appointment you will be registered for a account with Melio Health, and you will recieve your results through this portal once the doctors have analysed them.
+Melio Health are our labs and diagnostic partner for screening services.
+They will provide you with your results in 2-3 working days of testing.
+During you appointment you will be registered for a account with Melio Health.
+You will receive your results through this portal once the doctors have analysed them.
 You will be notified by an SMS that your results are ready for you to view.

-Your results are trackable over time so we suggest a follow up test once you have started your lfe style changes to see how the impact on your body.
+Your results are trackable over time, so you can book a follow up test once you have started your life style changes to see how the impact on your body.

 Is there an age limit for the test?

 Superdrug blood tests are available for patients aged 16 years and older.

 When you attend your appointment the nurse will ask you some basic medical questions to ensure you are well enough for the blood test.
 Your screen will consist of a blood sample, usually from your arm which will subsequently be sent to our lab in order for testing.